-Required of piano performance majors in the first year; piano secondaries may enroll with consent of the instructor.
-Development of fundamental prima-vista and quick-preparation reading skills for pianists.
+Required of piano performance and music theatre music direction majors in the first year; piano secondaries may enroll with consent of the instructor.
+Development of fundamental reading skills for pianists, maximizing understanding of the score to foster overall fluency in at-sight performance.
+The course includes basic analysis and ensemble experiences of a variety of periods and styles through four-hand and song repertoire.

 Prerequisite(s): Entry-level audition; for subsequent levels - previous level.
-Secondary, minor and elective study use MUC 131, MUC 132, MUC 231, MUC 232
+Secondary, minor and elective study use MUC 131.
+MUC 132.
+MUC 231.
+MUC 232